j-bel/miniQuad-robot/Assembly Instructions.md

 ### Assign Motor ID's

 Download and open [XL320_SetID](www.google.com) in the OpenCM IDE.
 Plug 2 charged batteries into the [OpenCM9.04](http://www.robotis.us/opencm9-04-c-with-onboard-xl-type-connectors/).
-Plug to OpenCM9.04 into a USB Port on your computer.
+Plug the OpenCM9.04 into a USB Port on your computer.
 Plug one of the [XL-320](http://www.robotis.us/dynamixel-xl-320/) Motors into the OpenCM9.04 using the 3 wire cable that comes with it.

+(file:///C:/Users/Justin/Documents/CMU/2020%20Spring/Robot%20Design%20and%20Experimentation/Project/Code/AssemblyCode/SetID_NewID_IMG.PNG)